Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

-Determining a large number of Pareto minimizers can be computationally expensive and redundant, particularly with a high number of objectives~\cite{HWang_etal_2017}.
-While all Pareto minimizers are mathematically valid solutions, it is generally preferable to identify only a few representative solutions from the Pareto front~\cite{ETriantaphyllou_2000}.
-Well-known multi-criteria decision analysis techniques have been proposed for selecting a single Pareto solution.
-A priori methods~\cite{MEhrgott_2005,KMiettinen_1999} consist of reducing a multi-objective optimization problem into a single-objective one by incorporating user preferences, which can be achieved by either weighting the objective functions into a single function with user-defined weights (weighted-sum method), minimizing one objective function and considering the other objectives as constraints with user-defined right-hand sides~($\varepsilon$-constraint method), minimizing a user-defined utility function (utility-based method), or minimizing the deviation of the objectives from user-defined target values (also known as goal programming).
-The so-called \textit{knee solutions}~\cite{KMiettinen_1999,KDeb_2003,Burke_etal_1988} are Pareto minimizers where a small improvement in any objective would lead to a large deterioration in at least one other objective, which is a commonly-used verbal definition. \textit{Sharpe solutions}~\cite{Sharpe_1966} possess the smallest function value in the first objective per unit of function value in the second objective.
-A priori methods require explicit user preferences, which are not necessary for knee and Sharpe solutions.
+Determining a large number of Pareto \tcb{optimal solutions} can be computationally expensive and redundant, particularly with a high number of objectives~\tcb{\citep{HWang_etal_2017,XLin_YLiu_etal_2024}}.
+While all Pareto \tcb{optimal solutions} are mathematically valid solutions, it is generally preferable to identify only a few representative solutions~\tcb{\citep{ETriantaphyllou_2000,NBoehmer_etal_2025}}.
+Well-known multi-criteria decision\tcb{-making} techniques have been proposed for selecting a single Pareto \tcb{optimal} solution. \textit{A priori methods}~\citep{MEhrgott_2005,KMiettinen_1999} consist of reducing \tcb{an~MOO} problem into a single-objective one by incorporating user preferences, which can be achieved by either weighting the objective functions into a single function with user-defined weights (weighted-sum method), minimizing one objective function and considering the other objectives as constraints with user-defined right-hand sides~($\varepsilon$-constraint method), minimizing a user-defined utility function (utility-based method), or minimizing the deviation of the objectives from user-defined target values (also known as goal programming).
+The so-called \textit{knee solutions}\footnote{\tcb{Throughout this paper, we interpret a \textit{(Pareto) knee solution} as a Pareto optimal solution in the decision space~$\mathbb{R}^n$, and refer to the corresponding nondominated point in the objective space~$\mathbb{R}^q$ as a \textit{knee nondominated point}.}}~\tcb{\citep{Burke_etal_1988,IDas_1999,KMiettinen_1999,KDeb_2003}} are Pareto \tcb{optimal solutions that correspond to nondominated points on the Pareto front} where a small improvement in any objective would lead to a large deterioration in at least one other objective, which is a commonly-used \tcb{\textbf{verbal (informal) definition}}. \textit{Sharpe solutions}~\tcb{\citep{Sharpe_1966,SLiu_LNVicente_2021}} \tcb{have only been proposed for bi-objective problems and are defined as Pareto optimal solutions} \tcb{with} the smallest function value in the first objective per unit of function value in the second objective.

+\tcb{In addition to a priori methods, other widely studied classes of multi-criteria decision-making approaches include \textit{a posteriori} and \textit{interactive methods}~\citep{MEhrgott_2005,KMiettinen_1999,BAfsar_KMiettinen_FRuiz_2021}.
+A posteriori methods aim to approximate the entire set of Pareto optimal solutions (i.e., the efficient set), after which a decision maker selects a preferred solution in a post-processing step.
+Interactive methods iteratively generate Pareto optimal solutions while progressively incorporating decision-maker preferences throughout the optimization process.
+However, the primary goal of these approaches is not the direct identification of a single representative Pareto optimal solution, but rather the approximation of the entire efficient set.}